Contact & Press Kit

 Press Assets

 Assets are provided for coverage and promotion.
-If you need something specific (square crops, banners, etc.), ask and it can be added.
+If you need something specific (square crops, banners, etc.), ask and it can be added by reaching out to press@bobkutech.com.

 Best “what is this?” links